-As a result of the increased acceptance of cremation in the Catholic community and to provide a greater range of choice to the families in the parishes served by our cemetery, the St. John Cemetery Board has recently installed a 72 niche columbarium at St. John Cemetery in Newmarket.
+As a result of the increased acceptance of cremations in the Catholic community and to provide a greater range of choice to the families in the parishes served by our cemetery, the St. John Cemetery Board has columbarium niches available for cremations.

-The columbarium provides a dignified and economic option as a final resting place for the cremated remains of our loved ones and also makes efficient use of the limited land resources available for the cemetery.
+The columbarium provides another option as a final resting place for the cremated remains of our loved ones and also makes efficient use of the limited land resources available for the cemetery.

 Arrangements for installing a monument are the responsibility of the plot owner and can be arranged through any recognized monument supplier.
-The monument must meet the requirements of the Cemetery Bylaws.
-Failure to comply with the Bylaws may prevent the monument from being installed or if installed may require it’s removal.
+The monument must meet the requirements of the Cemetery Bylaws and be approved by the Cemetery.
+Failure to comply with the Bylaws may prevent the monument from being installed or if installed may require its removal.

-At the time of installation of a monument Provincial legislation requires that the Cemetery charge a Care and Maintenance fee of $100 for a vertical monument or $50 for a flat “in ground” monument.
-These funds are consolidated with the Cemetery Care & maintenance funds as noted above and the income is used to maintain the monuments in a safe condition.
+At the time of installation of a monument Provincial legislation requires that the Cemetery charge a Care and Maintenance fee of $200 for a vertical monument or $50 for a flat “in ground” monument.
+These funds are consolidated with the Cemetery Care & Maintenance funds as noted above and the income is used to maintain the monuments in a safe condition.

 By Laws and Price List